-More Aucklanders will walk, cycle and use public transport if it is efficient, reliable, safe, and attractive.
+More Aucklanders will walk, cycle and use public transport if it is accessible, efficient, affordable, reliable, safe, and attractive.

 Substantial progress has been made in recent years.
 However, many parts of Auckland, particularly outer suburban and rural areas, still lack good access to these options.

 To make public transport a preferred travel choice, we need an integrated system that consists of:

 rapid transit network that provides fast, frequent and reliable travel between major parts of Auckland

 - frequent, connector and local public transport services, often running in dedicated bus or transit lanes, that focus on more local trips and provide access to rapid transit